labcif/FAMA/README.md

 Forensics Artefacts Analyzer

 positional arguments:
-  app                                            Application to be analyzed <tiktok>
+  app                                            Application or package to be analyzed <tiktok> or <com.zhiliaoapp.musically>

 optional arguments:
   -h, --help                                     show this help message and exit